 Instructors may request that books owned by the library be placed on Reserve at either Carrier Library or Rose Library by printing off and completing a reserve request form, picking up a form at the service desks of either library, or by submitting the Online Book Request Form.
 No current or bound volumes of periodicals owned by the library can be placed on Reserve.
 Books from other libraries cannot be placed on Reserve.

 Personal copies of materials may be placed on Reserve.
 The Reserve staff makes every effort to insure the security of items placed on Reserve, however, we assume no liability for personal copies that are lost or damaged.

 Instructors may request that limited selections of larger works be placed on E-Reserve.
-They are processed by Heather Roberts (568-6498) in Carrier Library but can be requested at any of the branch libraries.
-You may also complete the Online Article Request Form to request items be placed on E-Reserve.
+They are processed in Carrier Library but can be requested at any of the branch libraries.
+Complete the Online Article Request Form to request items be placed on E-Reserve.
 Each request must include the complete bibliographic citation.
 Please refer to the Reserve Copyright Guidelines for complete instructions.

 Instructors using Reserves are responsible for complying with current copyright law and regulations.
 Please refer to the Reserve Copyright Guidelines to answer basic questions on copyright.

 The Library cannot place photocopied material (this includes E-Reserves) on Reserve for consecutive semesters without documented copyright permission.

 JMU Libraries reserves the right to decline placing any item on reserve that lacks copyright permission if the nature, scope, or extent is judged by the library to exceed the reasonable limits of fair use.